theis188/Rivera-theisen-paper-code/readme.txt

 	-Fig 3E = Figure 5

 Fig 4 (Old figure 5)
 - Navigate to the EMRA subfolder.
-Type 'SimpLaunch_Glyc' on the MATLAB command line and press enter.
+Type 'IsobutanolPredictionModeOptsPreparation' on the MATLAB command line and press enter.
 - NOTE: This process may take days if it is not multithreaded.
 On a single core system, expect long runtimes.
 - FOR access to a sample result file, email:mtheisen@ucla.edu
 - A file of the form 'Revision2_SeveralPerturbations_1000Models_YYYYMMDD_HHMMSS.mat' is generated.